Maximkou1/Maximkou1/README.md

 - 👋 Hi, I’m Maximkou1 - it's like Maximkou but better
-- 🌱 I’m currently study Fundamental and Computation Linguistics in HSE, Moscow
+- 🌱 I’m currently studying Fundamental and Computation Linguistics at HSE, Moscow
 - 👀 I’m interested in Machine Learning and NLP
 - 📫 How to reach me: maeremeev@edu.hse.ru